Public schools are plagued with problems, but many of the issues start at home.

 I knew how to do these things because my mother took the time to teach me.

 All of my kids knew how to read and count before they got to kindergarten.
 Their mother and I read to them.
-We taught them things they need to know to be functional in the world when they grow up and go off on their own.
+We taught them the important things they need to know to be functional in the world.

 The new norm in society is for parents to drop off kids at school as if it’s a day care facility.
 They expect the schools to teach their children everything, including basic life skills which should have been learned at home at an early age.